erroronline1/caro/readme.md

 * message unit users on newly approved forms and components, all if common

 #### purchase considerations
-* order cancelling and deletion not allowed for group accounts

 #### application considerations
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?